exeBIOS/Toolbox/Apps-&-Websites.md

 # Apps and Websites
 >[!important]
 >This document is sorted alphabetically !
+To naviguate faster, you can go at the top right of this box and click on the little menu button.
 ## Tools
 >[!Caution]
 >Try to download the following apps using [Ninite](https://ninite.com/)